 Doji Hotaru, Satsume’s daughter and the new Crane Clan champion, found her leadership challenged on nearly every side.
 The courts are firmly in the control of the Scorpion Clan, led by Bayushi Shoju and his wife, Bayushi Kachiko (whom is also Hotaru’s old flame).
 The coast is being raided by Yoritomo’s pirates.
 And her own brother, Doji Kuwanon, was missing.
-The situation only escalated after she killed the Lion Clan champion, Akodo Arosou, outside the gates of Toshi Ranbo – a hotly contested city between the two Great Clans that remains an ongoing challenge.
+The situation only escalated after she killed the Akodo Toturi, the older brother of Lion Clan champion Akodo Arasou, outside the gates of Toshi Ranbo – a hotly contested city between the two Great Clans that remains an ongoing challenge.

 Kuwanon’s unexpected return was a welcome sight at first but one which turned sour quickly as Kuwanon challenged his sister’s leadership of the Clan before storming off to get to the bottom of their father’s death.
 At least she has the voice of Kakita Yoshi in the courts of Rokugan…for now.

 For the first time in a generation, the forces of the Dragon Clan are on the march.
-At the behest of a vision from their enigmatic champion, Togashi Yokuni, the forces of the Mirumoto head towards the capital, passing through the conflict between the Lion and the Crane.
-Mirumoto Hitomi and Togashi Yokuni clashed regularly on the march south, the former driven by anger over her brother’s recent death and the latter unable to resist aiding the peasants in need.
+At the behest of the impetuous and fiery Togashi Mitu, the tattooed monk and Togashi Yokuni’s heir to the Dragon Clan, the forces of the Mirumoto head towards the capital, passing through the conflict between the Lion and the Crane.

 The home they are leaving behind, however, is far from peaceful, due to the growing power of a heretical religious group, the Pure Land Sect.
 Believing themselves to be living in the Age of Declining Virtue, the religious tolerance of the Dragon Clan is allowing their threat to grow, with the sect plotting to assassinate the leader of the Mirumoto family while his forces are abroad.